 Hong Kong insurance market lures well-educated mainland Chinese

-Drawn by lucrative pay, Ms Zhang is part of a growing band of well-educated young Chinese selling insurance in the city to buyers from mainland China who are seeking refuge from a falling yuan and are rattled by healthcare safety fears at home.
+Drawn by lucrative pay, she is part of a growing band of well-educated young Chinese selling insurance in the city to buyers from mainland China who are seeking refuge from a falling yuan and are rattled by healthcare safety fears at home.

-These agents are seen as having the edge in winning business from clients from China's upper and middle classes since they have similar educational and social backgrounds.

 While that was down 37 per cent from the first quarter of 2017, partly due to a decline in endowment and life insurance policies, agents said the number of Chinese clients was rising, especially from middle class families and millennials.